wp-plugins/gravity-forms-shootq-add-on/readme.txt

 Tags: Gravity Forms, ShootQ, photographers, studio management system, leads, integration, add-on, data collection Requires at least: 3.1
 Tested up to: 3.3
-Stable tag: 1.1.0
+Stable tag: 1.1.1

-Connects your Gravity Forms to your ShootQ account for collecting leads.
+Connects your WordPress web site to your ShootQ account for collecting leads using the power of Gravity Forms.

 == Description ==
 Photographers, your wait is over!
 The Gravity Forms ShootQ add-on utilizes the awesome capabilities of [Gravity Forms](http://beauti.us/GForms) to collect **any information you desire** and send it your [ShootQ](http://www.shootq.com) account as a new lead.
 It's easy to use, very flexible, and only attaches to the form or forms you need to use.